stonezhong/pyappkit/src/pyappkit/daemon/README.md

 # What happened when you kill a process?
 * For guardian process, it will try to kill executor process, and once executor process quits, guardian will quit as well.
 * For executor process, it will try to kill guardian process, and quit
-* For worker process, it will does not handle SIGTERM, so a worker will simply be killed.
-The executor who started the worker may re-launch it if it is configured.
+* For worker process, it handles SIGTERM signal, and result in quit_requested() API to return True if you ever kill a worker.